 Our Bodo Ski Touring holiday explores this stunning coastal region of Arctic Norway.
 Little visited by skiers, the area offers a very diverse range of touring terrain; beautiful fjord scenery, coastal islands and inland alpine peaks – making it a very reliable location in a range of conditions.
 The area also boasts other natural attractions that we’ll be able to visit, including the Saltstraumen which is the worlds’ most powerful tidal maelstrom.
+We stay full board on this trip, at a comfortable hotel with an excellent spa to relax in each evening.

 We stay in a comfortable hotel right next to the Saltstraumen maelstrom, which offers full board accommodation (breakfast, packed lunch and evening meal) each day.
 This is a perfect location for accessing the principal skiing regions in the area, with good touring just a few minutes away, access to islands and fjords along Norway’s most scenic coastal road, the famous Helgalandskysten, as well as higher inland peaks around the Svartisen National Park.